pmean/classes/biostats-1/07/src/simon-5501-07-directions.md

 ---
 title: "Directions for 5501-07 programming assignment"
-format:
-  html:
-    embed-resources: true
-date: 2024-09-27
 ---

-This file was written by Steve Simon on 2024-09-27 and revised on 2024-10-04 and is placed in the public domain.
+This programming assignment was written by Steve Simon on 2024-09-27 and revised on 2024-10-04 and is placed in the public domain.

 ## Program